-- (21) A complaint about a potential breach may be made by any member of the University community or by third parties.
-Potential complainants are encouraged to seek advice from an RIA of the University. - (22) DOA complaint about a potential breach may be made verbally or in writing to the DO via the University's Research Integrity Unit.
-The person lodging the complaint (the Complainant) should be encouraged by the University to provide all relevant information about the complaint, but the process of making a complaint should not be onerous. - (23) Verbal complaints made to the DO will be confirmed with the Complainant in writing. - (24) The Complainant can be requested by the University to provide additional information if necessary. - (25) The University may assist the Complainant to lodge a complaint. - (26) A complaint referred from the Australian Research Council (ARC) or relating to research or work involving the ARC must be reported to the ARC, consistent with the ARC Research Integrity Policy. - (27) Complainants must not make a complaint in bad faith or provide information they know to be inaccurate or misleading.
+(26) A complaint about a potential breach of the Code may be made by any member of the University community or by third parties.
+Potential complainants are encouraged to seek advice from an RIA of the University.

+(27) A complaint about a potential breach may be made verbally or in writing to the DO via the University's RIO.
+The person lodging the complaint (the complainant) should be encouraged by the University to provide all relevant information about the complaint, but the process of making a complaint should not be onerous.

+(28) Complaints can be made anonymously, however, lodging a complaint anonymously may limit the University's understanding of the complaint and adversely impact upon any resulting assessment or panel investigation.

+(29) Verbal complaints made to the DO will be confirmed with the complainant in writing.

+(30) The complainant can be requested by the University to provide additional information if necessary.

+(31) The University may assist the complainant to lodge a complaint.

+(32) A complaint referred from the Australian Research Council (ARC) or relating to research or work involving the ARC must be reported to the ARC, consistent with the ARC Research Integrity Policy.

+(33) Complainants must not make a complaint in bad faith or provide information they know to be inaccurate or misleading.
 Doing so may result in disciplinary action and where appropriate will be reported to an appropriate external regulatory body or agency.

-Protection of Complainants
+Protection of complainants

-- (28) The University will ensure the Complainant is protected from adverse circumstances and adverse consequences for having made the complaint. - (29) In particular, the University will manage situations where a power imbalance exists, such as complaints brought by students and/or staff in more junior positions. - (30) The University does not tolerate reprisals, threatening behaviour or other actions that threaten the welfare of University members and third parties, which should they arise, will trigger other institutional processes. - (31) Anonymous complaints of potential breaches will be considered on the basis of the information provided.
+(34) The University will ensure the complainant is protected from adverse circumstances and adverse consequences for having made the complaint.

+(35) In particular, the University will manage situations where a power imbalance exists, such as complaints brought by students and/or staff in more junior positions.

+(36) The University does not tolerate reprisals, threatening behaviour or other actions that threaten the welfare of University members and third parties, which should they arise, will trigger other institutional processes.

+(37) Anonymous complaints of potential breaches will be considered on the basis of the information provided.
 However, lodging a complaint anonymously may limit the University's understanding of the complaint and adversely impact upon any resulting assessment or Panel Investigation.

-Consideration of Complaints
+Consideration of complaints

-- (32) The DO receives all complaints regarding research misconduct and considers whether the complaint represents a breach of the Code. - (33) If the complaint does not represent a potential breach, it may be dismissed or referred to other relevant institutional processes if necessary.
+(38) The DO receives all complaints regarding research conduct and considers whether the complaint relates to a potential breach of the Code.

+(39) If the complaint does not represent a potential breach, it may be dismissed or referred to other relevant institutional processes if necessary.

-- (34) If the complaint does represent a potential breach, the matter is referred to the AO for assessment, unless the DO decides that further assessment and investigation is unnecessary. - (35) The DO may make a determination without further investigation if: - a. the matter may be addressed at the local level, such as where the matter is an unintentional administrative error, clerical error or oversight and relates to research administration; - b. the respondent has admitted to breaching the Code; or - c. an investigation into the matter has already commenced under another University process. - (36) Should the Complainant withdraw the complaint, the DO will continue to consider the complaint and will advise the REO that the complaint was withdrawn. - (37) If the DO identifies a potentially significant risk to humans, animals, the environment or national security, they must immediately advise the REO.
+(40) If the complaint does represent a potential breach of the Code, the matter is referred to the AO for assessment, unless the DO decides that further assessment and investigation is unnecessary.

+(41) The DO may make a determination without further investigation if:

+- a. the matter may be addressed at the local level, such as where the matter is an unintentional administrative error, clerical error or oversight and relates to research administration; - b. the respondent has admitted to breaching the Code; or - c. an investigation into the matter has already commenced under another University process.

+(42) Should the complainant withdraw the complaint, the DO will continue to consider the complaint and will advise the REO that the complaint was withdrawn.

+(43) If the DO identifies a potentially significant risk to humans, animals, the environment or national security, they must immediately advise the REO.

-Preliminary Assessment
+Preliminary assessment